-At the time of appointment, each faculty member will be given a letter of offer that includes academic rank, whether the appointment is to be on a tenure or a non-tenure track, the percent apportionment of time allotted for assigned duties, and a document containing criteria for promotion and tenure.
-Any credit toward tenure and time in rank for previous academic service at another institution should be determined and stated in the letter of offer at the time of appointment.
+At the time of appointment, each faculty member will be given an offer letter that includes academic rank, whether the appointment is to be on a tenure or a non-tenure track, the percent apportionment of time allotted for assigned duties, and a document containing criteria for promotion and tenure.
+Any credit toward tenure and time in rank for previous academic service at MCG or another institution should be determined and stated in the letter of offer at the time of appointment.
 A maximum of three years of probationary credit towards promotion and/or tenure may be awarded for service at other institutions or service in a faculty rank within the institution.
 In extraordinary cases, research and comprehensive universities may award more than three years probationary credit at initial faculty appointment.
+Such awards require approval by the President and written notification to the University System of Georgia Chief Academic Officer.
+Individuals serving in part-time, temporary, or limited term positions are not eligible for probationary credit towards promotion.
 Without the approval of the President, faculty given probationary credit towards promotion may not use their years of credit towards consideration for early promotion.